menu

 Of important note, Bedminster is also a town of artists.
 Bedminster has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Bedminster’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 23.40% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 23.40% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small town, Bedminster doesn't have a public transportation system that people use for their commute.
+Bedminster is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Bedminster is a very ethnically-diverse town.
 The people who call Bedminster home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bedminster residents report their race to be White, followed by Asian.
 Bedminster also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 16.16% of the town’s residents.
 Important ancestries of people in Bedminster include Irish, Italian, German, Polish, and Scottish.